Gelson Dala

-Jacinto Muondo "Gelson" Dala (born 13 July 1996) is an Angolan professional footballer who plays as an attacking midfielder or a forward for Al-Wakrah in the Qatar Stars League.
+Jacinto Muondo "Gelson" Dala (born 13 July 1996) is an Angolan professional footballer who plays as an attacking midfielder or a forward for the Angola national team.

 Club career

 Born in Luanda, Gelson began his career with local C.D.
 Primeiro de Agosto.
 In July 2015, it was reported that he was being scouted by Portugal's S.L.
 Benfica.
 He scored 23 goals in 27 games as his team won the Girabola in 2016, and subsequently he and teammate Ary Papel signed for Sporting Clube de Portugal for undisclosed fees on contracts with €60 million release clauses.

 After arriving in Lisbon in January 2017, Gelson made his debut for Sporting B in LigaPro on 15 January, playing the full 90 minutes of a 4–0 loss at Portimonense.
 Eight days later he scored his first goal, opening a 1–1 home draw with S.C.
 Covilhã.
 He totalled 13 goals in 17 games in his first season in the league, including four on 2 April in a 5–1 win over S.C.
 Olhanense.
 He was first called up to Jorge Jesus' main squad for the Primeira Liga match at C.D.
 Feirense on 13 May, remaining unused in a 2–1 loss, but made his top flight debut eight days later in the final match of the season, replacing namesake Gelson Martins at the end of a 4–1 win over G.D.
 Chaves at the Estádio José Alvalade.

 Back in the reserves on 30 September 2017, Gelson scored a hat-trick in a 4–3 home win over C.D.
 Santa Clara.